moosetechnology/moosetechnology.github.io/_posts/2025-03-17-first-look-at-gitprojecthealth.md

 It is possible to go even deeper in the analysis by connecting GitProjectHealth with other analysis.
 This is possible by [connecting metamodels](/moose-wiki/Developers/create-new-metamodel.md#introducing-submetamodels).
-For instance, it is possible to link GPH with Jira system, of Famix models.
+For instance, it is possible to link GitProjectHealth with Jira system, of Famix models.
 You can look at the first general documentation, or stay tune for the next blog post about GitProjectHealth!